Career Definition for a Dental Office Administrative Assistant

 Economic and Career Outlook

-According to the BLS, medical secretaries, including dental office administrative assistants, earned a median annual wage of $33,040 in May 2015.
+According to the BLS, medical secretaries, including dental office administrative assistants, earned a median annual wage of $34,610 in May 2017.
 Most careers in this field will also include health insurance, paid vacations, and sick leave.
 There is also a possibility of advancement, and assistants can move on to become the administrators in a dental office.
-According to the BLS, medical secretaries, including dental office administrative assistants, are projected to see an employment growth of 21% from 2014-2024.
+According to the BLS, medical secretaries, including dental office administrative assistants, are projected to see employment growth of 22% from 2016-2026.

 Alternate Career Options